p3lim/lua-translations/README.md

 This function will do the following:

-1. It will read all Lua files in the working directory
-2. It will look for any localization strings
-3. It will update a [GitHub issue template](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository) with the strings, to act as a form for people to submit translations

-It has some very specific requirements:

-1. The strings will be matched using a regex pattern: `L\[["'](.*)["']\]`
-  - Example Lua object: `L["This is the string"]`
-  - Example output string: `This is the string`
-2. It expects a [GitHub issue label](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) named `translation` to exist
-3. It auto-assigns the issue from the issue form to the GitHub repository owner

-Using it in a [GitHub workflow](https://docs.github.com/en/actions) with an action to auto-create pull requests (or auto-commit directly) is recommended.

-### Function: template

-This function will do the following:

 1. It will read a specific issue
   - Which issue is defined by two environment variables:
     - `GITHUB_REPOSITORY`, expected format: `<repo_owner>/<repo_name>`, e.g. `p3lim/lua-translations`